-My name is [Insert Name] and I am enrolling in Certificate II in Community Pharmacy with TAFE Digital.
-I am seeking the opportunity to undertake my work placement with you.
+My name is [Insert Name] and I am enrolling in Certificate III in [insert course name] with TAFE Digital.
+I am seeking the opportunity to undertake my work placement with your business.

 A key element of the course is the development of skills in a workplace environment.
-It is recommended that I do weekly shifts of at least 4 hours throughout my study and complete approximately 188 hours.
+It is recommended that I do weekly shifts throughout my study and complete a minimum of 140 hours.
 I must have this organised before my enrolment can be finalised.

-I will be studying the following units in my course:
+Some of the core units I will be studying as part of my course are: